 The Foot Care Professionals

 Podiatrists are the foot care professionals, undertaking four years of training so that they can provide expert diagnosis, treatment and management of all concerns relating to the feet – toes, ankles, toenails, heels and lower limbs.
-In order to practice, they must also be registered, which entails keeping up to date on all the latest developments in the foot care field.
+In order to practice, they must also be registered, which entails keeping up to date on all the latest developments in the foot care field – including the treatment of foot fractures, sprained ankles and the like.

-That’s why we recommend a trip to your local podiatry clinic if you suspect you have a fracture, sprain, or other foot injury.
-Most people think of going to a doctor, or hospital Emergency Department, not realising that a podiatrist is the expert when it comes to your feet.
+A correct diagnosis is crucial if you are to receive the right treatment – that’s why we recommend a trip to your local podiatry clinic if you have sustained an injury to your foot and are experiencing pain and/or swelling, and suspect a fracture or sprain.
+Most people think of going to a doctor or hospital Emergency Department, not realising that a podiatrist is the expert when it comes to all things feet.

 You do not require a referral to visit a podiatry clinic, and just like a GP, we can give you a referral for an x-ray to determine if there is a fracture present.
 Currently there are no out of pocket expenses for these x-rays, as they are covered by Medicare.